dassarthak18/Modeling-and-Verification-of-Multi-Agent-Cyber-Physical-Systems-in-Verse-A-Case-Study/README.md

 ### ACC

 Our source code for ACC can be found here.
+We see that our control strategy is unsafe.
 Additionally, we provide some plots.

 1. For the initial condition:
 * $x = 5$, $y = 0$, $vx = 28$, $ax = 0$ for the ego;